 Average class size: 16 Undergraduate; 6 Graduate

-Degree Programs: 65 Undergraduate academic program concentration areas in five academic schools: Arts & Sciences, Business, Education, Nursing & Health Sciences, and Professional Studies.
+Degree Programs: 65 undergraduate academic program concentration areas in four academic schools: Arts & Sciences, Business & Professional Studies, Education, and Nursing & Health Sciences.
 46 master's degree programs and 17 doctoral programs.

 Outcomes: Approximately 75% of recent graduates are working or attending graduate school within a year.

-Students: 3:1 female-to-male ratio, 31% from underrepresented populations, 9% from NJ, 46% from the city of Philadelphia, and 94% are from a zip code within a fifty-mile radius from the University.
+Students: 3:1 female-to-male ratio, 31% from underrepresented populations, 9% from New Jersey, 46% from the city of Philadelphia, and 94% are from a zip code within a fifty-mile radius from the University.